 Hans has accompanied eclipse-chasing TravelQuest travelers since 2008 — to the Gobi Desert, Shanghai, and Mt.
 Kenya.
 He has also participated in TravelQuest’s pre-tour scouting trips and worked with numerous TravelQuest trip leaders and tour professionals.
 Without question, eclipse travel has become one of the most important destinations and journeys in his personal and professional life.

 For more than four decades, Paul has been helping others discover the wonder and beauty of the night sky via his work at several Canadian planetariums and as an editor at Sky & Telescope magazine.
-While at S&T, he joined his first TQ trip — a 2002 northern lights tour to Alaska.
-Since becoming a freelance astronomy writer/editor, Paul has combined his passion for astronomy with his love of travel, journeying with TQ to China, Chile, and Norway for eclipse and aurora viewing.
-This is his ninth trip to Iceland leading TravelQuest’s aurora watching tours, and he maintains that Iceland is one of the most amazing (and photogenic) places on Earth.
+While at S&T, he joined his first TravelQuest trip — a 2002 northern lights tour to Alaska.
+Since becoming a freelance astronomy writer/editor, Paul has combined his passion for astronomy with his love of travel, journeying with TQ to China, Turkey, Chile, Iceland, and Norway for eclipse and aurora viewing.
+He maintains that Iceland is one of the most amazing (and photogenic) places on Earth.

 Travel and education have been at the heart of David’s life path.
 David has found a way to combine these two endeavors, leading to hours of adventure, service, and learning.
 As a former classroom teacher, school principal, and now teacher of teachers, David has helped lead learning experiences all over the world.